-The first moment of real chemistry between Su Ci and the Prince of Qi didn’t happen for me until episode 6 when she swore to repay him rescuing her with three stipulations of his choosing, which I feel was the first time their relationship spoke for itself.
-From there on, bolstered by the fact that the good guys in this drama are incapable of having fundamental disagreements with each other, their romance went on to be relatively unproblematic and free of sustained troubles.
-Which is nice if you’re into that sort of thing in a drama.
+The first moment of real chemistry between Su Ci and the Prince of Qi doesn’t happen until episode 6 when she swears to repay him rescuing her with three stipulations of his choosing, which I feel was the first time their relationship spoke for itself.
+From there on, bolstered by the fact that the good guys in this drama are incapable of having fundamental disagreements with each other, their romance goes on to be relatively unproblematic and free of sustained troubles.
+Which is okay if you’re into that sort of thing in a drama.

 On that note, another thing Maiden Holmes does have going for it is the lack of love triangles.
 Props to that.

 Final Rating and Recommendations

 Is Maiden Holmes good?
 No, I think it sucks.
 It’s bland, repetitive, cheesy, preachy, superficial, and clumsy story-telling.
 It feels as if the writers were so caught up in trying to make the drama faultless that they neglected to make it interesting.
 Every rising problem gets resolved instantly.
 The protagonists are never truly challenged because the plot shields them so much.
 You’re never once in doubt that the good guys are going to win at the end of the day.

 But on the flip side, it’s not without its saving graces.
 The characters communicate with each other, for once.
 The actors and the costumes are nice to look at.
 The detective/procedural parts of the overall story actually exist, and are sometimes well done.
 It’s very much a “safe” story, one that you’re guaranteed to come from away emotionally intact.